unfor19/frigga/README.md

 <img alt="frigga-logo" width="100%" src="https://frigga.s3-eu-west-1.amazonaws.com/frigga_transparent_background_github_readme.png?dummy=null" />
 </div>

+Do you have a Grafana instance with dashboards? frigga makes sure you don’t scrape metrics in Prometheus, which you don’t present in Grafana dashboards.

-Scrape only relevant metrics in Prometheus, according to your Grafana dashboards, see the [before and after snapshot](https://snapshot.raintank.io/dashboard/snapshot/p4YmuKHu4jBlA2kPmOhbuda3jo4I51bt?orgId=2).
+Scrape only relevant metrics in Prometheus, according to your Grafana dashboards, see the [before and after snapshot](https://snapshot.raintank.io/dashboard/snapshot/p4YmuKHu4jBlA2kPmOhbuda3jo4I51bt?orgId=2). frigga generates `keep` filters on [metric_relabel_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#metric_relabel_configs), and adds them to your `prometheus.yml` file

-This tool is extermely useful for [Grafana Cloud](https://grafana.com/products/cloud/) customers, since the pricing is per DataSeries ingestions.
+frigga is extermely useful for [Grafana Cloud](https://grafana.com/products/cloud/) customers, since the pricing is per DataSeries ingestions.

 ## Requirements